-Stir that until it is all complete blended and thickened, with no lumps.
+Stir that until it is all completely blended and thickened, with no lumps.

 Pour this into a baking dish.
 This will make enough for a 9×13 but I’m using a 9×9 baking dish and it will just be a little deeper.

-In a batter bowl or medium mixing bowl, stir together your brown sugar and baking mix.
+In a medium bowl, stir together the brown sugar and baking mix.

-Stir in milk until batter is smooth and creamy.
+Stir until the cobbler batter is smooth and creamy.

 - 1 stick butter

-- 2 cups Pioneer Brand Baking Mix or Bisquick
+- 2 cups Pioneer baking mix or Bisquick

 - 1 cup milk